GIScience/gis-training-resource-center/content/Module_8/en_qgis_raster_operations.md

 To clip a raster layer:

-1. In the processing toolbox, search for "Clip Raster" and select
+1. In the processing toolbox, search for "Clip Raster" and select `Clip Raster by Mask Layer`.
+2. A new window will open.
+Here you can select the vector layer containing the polygons which will be used as zones.

 ### Raster Calculator

-The raster calculator enables the performing of mathematical operations on one or multiple raster layers by using different expressions.
-These expressions can involve arithmetic operations like multiplication, comparison operators like "<" or ">", conditional expressions like "IF" "THEN" statements, and mathematical functions like "mean" or "sum".
+The raster calculator let's you perform mathematical operations with the raster values using one or multiple raster layers.
+Similar to the [field calculator]() for vector data, you can enter expressions.
+These expressions can include arithmetic operations such as multiplication, comparison operators such as `<`. `>`, `=`, conditional expressions like "IF" "THEN" statements, and statistical functions such as "mean" or "sum".

 Example:
 You have a Digital Elevation Model with the Altitude in m and a land cover classification raster.
 You want to produce a raster with all agricultural areas (raster value = 5) above 1500m.